fqrd/resources/backup.md

 (don't forget the `--raw` flag, otherwise zbarimg's output would start with "QR-Code:" which `base64 --decode` won't understand)

-## Another way to decode QR Code From file
+## Another way to decode QR Code from a file

 - https://zxing.org/w/decode.jspx